 So being a full-time student doesn’t pay as much as you would like, huh?
 Thinking about picking up a part-time job to help pay your bills or fund those late-night dinners?
 CCE can help!
 Call 803.323.2141 to schedule an appointment with a staff member who can assist you with searching and applying for part-time jobs.
 No resume?
 No problem.
 We help first time resume writers – even if you have never worked before.

-If you are looking for an on campus or work study position, be sure to check out Financial Aid’s website where departments can post opportunities each semester.
+If you are looking for a federal work study position, be sure to check out Financial Aid’s website where departments post opportunities each semester.

-CCE has work study positions available through the Winthrop Homework Clinic at Emmett Scott.
-If you are interested in tutoring/mentoring an elementary aged student, please fill out a tutor application and return to Laura Foster, Program Director for Volunteer and Community Services.
-To learn more about the Homework Clinic, visit the Homework Clinic's webpage.
+Additionally, CCE hires federal work study students each semester for a unique community service experience available through the Winthrop's Literacy Intervention Team.
+If you are interested in literacy tutoring an elementary aged student, please fill out the LIT Application and return to CCE in Crawford 129.
+To learn more about the Literacy Intervention Team, visit the LIT Webpage.

-Researching Employers & Job Postings (Beware of Scams)
+DISCLAIMER: Job Postings (Beware of Scams/Protect your safety)

 Career and Civic Engagement offers EAGLElink and the Opportunity List as a resource for employers and community partners to connect with WU students and alumni seeking volunteer experience, internships, part-time jobs, and full-time positions.
 Please note that the presence of job announcements on any website or listserve maintained by Career and Civic Engagement does not indicate an endorsement or recommendation by Winthrop University or CCE.
 We are not responsible for safety, wages, working conditions or other aspects of off-campus employment.
 We can't do a background check of every single posting - so make sure you spend time researching before you apply.